HB-3544

 Enforcement Authority

 Enforcement is exclusively by the Attorney General through civil actions.
 No private right of action is created.
-The Attorney General may promulgate rules necessary to enforce the act.
+The Attorney General may also promulgate rules necessary to enforce the act.
+Enforcement is agency-initiated — there is no complaint-driven or private suit mechanism.

 Penalties

-Civil penalty of up to $2,500 per violation or up to $7,500 per intentional violation, assessed and recovered in a civil action brought by the Attorney General.
+Civil penalty of not more than $2,500 per violation or $7,500 per intentional violation.
 Each day a violation continues constitutes a separate violation.
-Deployers are also subject to injunctive relief and disgorgement of profits directly attributable to the violation.
+Deployers are also subject to injunction and disgorgement of profits directly attributable to the violation.
+No statutory minimum is specified — penalties are capped, not floored.

 Who Is Covered